yegenek/Ankara/Files/day3a.md

 We are performing PBS assuming NAM (Native Americans) being the targeted population.
 The 2D-SFS between all populations and NAM are computed with:
 ```
+#!/bin/sh

+# specify where the program is
+ANGSD=/truba/home/egitim/bin/angsd

 POP2=NAM
 for POP in LWK TSI CHB
 do